Plumbing Maintaince

 Step 3: Disassemble the Faucet Handle

-Remove the decorative cap, then use a screwdriver to take out the handle screw.
-Lift the handle off to expose the inner components.
+Remove the decorative cap, then use a screwdriver to take out the handle screw, lift the handle off to expose the inner components.
+One of the essential steps in most methods to change faucet washer guides.

 Step 4: Inspect and Replace the Washer